minakamoto/pcshscr2023/docs/1st.md

 export default PokemonDisplay;
 ```

-##### Open the src/PokemonContainer.tsx file and replace its contents with the following code:
+##### Open the src/PokemonContainer.tsx file and replace its contents with the following code

 ```jsx
 // PokemonContainer.tsx